Mercia Growth Fund 8

 - Minimum investment £25,000

-Mercia Fund Management Ltd is an early stage technology investor managing EIS funds and government money to develop and commercialise technology from industry and universities.
+Mercia Fund Managers is an early stage technology investor managing EIS funds and government money to develop and commercialise technology from industry and universities.
 It was founded in 2000 to manage money for the West Midlands Enterprise Fund and was originally named WM Enterprises Ltd.

 Dr Mark Payton, CEO, led Mercia’s buyout from West Midlands Enterprise in 2010.
 This opened the door to external investors and Mercia’s first EIS fund.